Turkish Abductions: Life in the Barbary

-Upon reaching Algiers, the captives were placed in a prison, where " ... crowds of people came to see us, for to them we were a rare type of people.
+Upon reaching Algiers, the captives were placed in a prison, where "crowds of people came to see us, for to them we were a rare type of people.
 Many of the heathen women there, both black and white, had pity on us, shaking their heads and shedding tears.
 Some of them gave the children bread; some gave small coins."
-Then, the commander of the city state selected several individuals for himself, the rest were sold on the slave market.
+Then, the commander of the city state selected several individuals for himself; the rest were sold in the slave market.

 Many died of illnesses after reaching Africa.
 Close to 100 individuals converted to Islam, mostly younger people.
 Eight years later there were 70 documented Icelanders who were still Christian.

 A few letters written by captives reached Iceland.
 Guttormur Hallsson, a captive from Eastern Region, said in a letter written in Barbary in 1631: "There is a great difference here between masters.
 Some captive slaves get good, gentle, or in-between masters, but some unfortunates find themselves with savage, cruel, hardhearted tyrants, who never stop treating them badly, and who force them to labour and toil with scanty clothing and little food, bound in iron fetters, from morning till night."